artjomszaicevs/Target-actrion-prediction-v2/README.md

    - Once running, the service is accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).
    - You can check the service status by sending a GET request to `/status`.
    - To obtain a prediction, send a POST request to `/predict`, passing a JSON object with the parameters defined in the `Form` class.

+## `predictions.csv`

+During the final model evaluation, the predictions and true labels from the last validation fold are saved to a file named `predictions.csv`.

+### Contents

+- **`true_flag`** — the actual target value (0 or 1)
+- **`proba`** — the predicted probability that the target equals 1

+### Usage

+This file can be used for:

+- ROC AUC calculation
+- Threshold tuning
+- Building custom business logic based on probability scores

+You can find this file in the root directory after training is completed.

 ## Conclusion